OmniResponse: Online Multimodal Conversational Response Generation in Dyadic Interactions: Methodological Details

-\paragraph{Causal omni-attention.} All tokens enter a shared attention block that enforces strict chronology both \textit{within} and \textit{across} modalities: \begin{itemize} \item Visual tokens attend to earlier visual tokens, to text tokens whose timestamps precede the current frame, and to all static tokens. \item Dynamic text tokens attend to past visual and text tokens, plus all static tokens. \item Future dynamic tokens are masked to preserve temporal integrity. \item The static tokens remain unmasked, providing global semantic guidance at each step. \end{itemize}
+All tokens enter a single omni‐attention block enforcing strict causality \emph{across} and \emph{within} modalities: \begin{itemize} \item Visual tokens attend only to earlier visual tokens , to text tokens that precede the current frame and to all the static text tokens. \item Dynamic text tokens attend only to past visual tokens and past text tokens, and to all the static text tokens. \item Future dynamic tokens are masked out to preserve temporal integrity. \item Static tokens remain unmasked, ensuring that each update stays guided by the overarching instruction and dialogue context. \end{itemize}